ShuninYu/SmooScroll/docs/README-en.md

 >As you can see, these four versions are different combinds of auto/manual/lite, watch explanations below.

 ### auto
-Version with suffix ```auto``` will automatically wrap the entire page into the SmooScroll container, making it suitable for pages without any fixed (```position: fixed;```) elements realative to the browser window (such as navigator, buttons, etc.).<br>This version is really easy to deploy, just need to add SmooScroll into your page and do some simple modifications.<br>If you use ```auto-lite``` version, you only need to add SmooScroll and it will work!
+Version with suffix ```auto``` will automatically wrap the entire page into the SmooScroll container, making it suitable for pages without any fixed (```position: fixed;```) elements realative to the browser window (such as top bar, buttons, etc.).<br>This version is really easy to deploy, just need to add SmooScroll into your page and do some simple modifications.<br>If you use ```auto-lite``` version, you only need to add SmooScroll and it will work!

 ### manual
 Version with suffix ```manual``` needs you to wrap the contents manualy.
 Create a SmooScroll container (```<div class="smooth-content"></div>```) and wrap contents-you-want-to-scroll into it.
 This version suits pages that have fixed (```position: fixed;```) elements realative to the browser window (such as navigator, buttons, etc.).<br>Don't worry about forgetting to wrap the contents, SmooScroll will warn you every time you refresh the page if you forgot to create the SmooScroll container.